-For example, this might occur when using .ANYnum selectors with the ALIGN directive in a scatter file to force the linker to insert padding.
-You might be able to fix this using the --any contingency option.
+For example, this might occur when using .any_num selectors with the align directive in a scatter file to force the linker to insert padding.
+You might be able to fix this using the --any_contingency option.

-- Placement of unassigned sections with the .ANY module selector.
+- Manual placement of unassigned sections.

-- --any_contingency.
+- --any-contingency.

-- --diag suppress=tag[,tag,...].
+- --diag_error=tag[,tag,...] (armlink).